Code-Institute-Submissions/patrickpulfer-code_insitute_m3_OctResub/README.md

      3. Add the following: MONGO_URI = <Mongo URI, which you have noted earlier in MongoDB>
      4. Add a new variable: SECRET_KEY = <create your own key, for testing secret-key is enough>
      - Example: <img src="./documentation/pictures/heroku1.png">
-  3. Deploy the App directly from this github or a fork:
+  3. Deploy the App directly from this GitHub or a fork:
      1. Go to the Deploy Tab
      2. Click GitHub for Deployment Method
      3. Click Connect to GitHub
      4. Provide your GitHub repository name, then click Search (example: https://github.com/patrickpulfer/code_insitute_m3)
      5. Click Deploy Branch on Heroku
   4. Run the initial setup app: `python3 initial_setup.py` and create your admin credentials
-- Local Installation (assuming your have python3 and pip3 installed on your machine; if not, install it now!)
+- Local Installation (assuming you have python3 and pip3 installed on your machine; if not, install it now!)
   1. You may deploy the repo locally.
-The follow instructions below are for a linux machine
+The follow instructions below are for a Linux machine
   2. Create a folder where you want the App to reside and navigate to it in your command line
-  3. Clone the App from Github:
+  3. Clone the App from GitHub:
   ```bash
   git init
   git clone https://github.com/patrickpulfer/code_insitute_m3.git .